updated 08/16/2004 AT 4:40 PM ET

 The fallout from the mission seemed to have a serious effect on his relationship with Lori, whom he had then been dating for about three years.
 “Lori was pretty upset about it,” says one of her closest friends, Heidi Gregory.
 “Mark told her his [church partner] had done something wrong and he got sent home too.”
 The strain was such that for a while the two stopped seeing each other.
 “I’m not sure if he cleared it up for her,” says Gregory, “or she just decided to let it go.”

 Which raises the question of exactly how much – if anything – Lori knew about Mark’s academic deceptions.
 Many of the couple’s friends and co-workers have a hard time imagining that the feisty and confident young woman, a sales assistant in the brokerage department at Wells Fargo bank, would have played along with his charade.
 “She was not a shy, weak person,” says Williams.
 “She wouldn’t be afraid to speak her mind.”
 Indeed she had put off marrying Mark at one point because she wanted to take advantage of an internship.
 “She said she didn’t want to get married until she was absolutely ready,” says her mother, Thelma.
 She and Mark were wed in 1999, and she told friends that she wanted to wait on having children until Mark had been accepted to medical school.
 Shortly before her disappearance, she was telling people that she was five weeks pregnant, although that had not been confirmed by a test at her doctor’s.
+It now appears that Mark went to considerable lengths to keep Lori in the dark about other things as well.
+Friends say, for example, that he drank alcohol, which is prohibited by his religion, but never in Lori’s presence.
+On July 18, the night before she was reported missing, Lori and Mark went into the Maverick convenience store in Salt Lake, where Mark stopped several times a week to buy cigarettes, also a taboo for Mormons.
+The clerk, Eric Holleman, who knew Mark by name, started to strike up a conversation, only to have Mark signal him when Lori’s back was turned.
+“He made the motion of smoking a cigarette and waved his hand to say, ‘Don’t let her know,’ ” says Holleman.

 Three days before she was reported missing, supposedly while out for an early morning run, Lori got a phone call at work that reduced her to tears, suggesting that she may have suddenly learned the truth about her husband.
 There is reason to believe that in the days after her disappearance, Mark himself was having a hard time holding everything in.
 On July 31 he met with his parents in the psychiatric ward of the University of Utah Hospital, where he was being held after showing up naked and disoriented at a hotel parking lot.
 He told his parents something, and less than two hours later the Hacking and Soares families released a statement saying that any further search for Lori by volunteers was “unnecessary.”
 From that point on, police focused the hunt for Lori’s body exclusively on the main landfill in Salt Lake.
 In his press conference, Chief Dinse said authorities believe that she was killed at the couple’s apartment and that her remains are somewhere mixed in with the 3,000 tons of trash strewn over two acres.